 You’ll find the right keywords for you through your targeting and research work.

-As you suss out information about each of the companies you want to work for, you’ll come across the skill sets, areas of expertise and other qualifications required.
+As you suss out information about each of the companies you want to work for, you’ll come across the particular problems and challenges they face now.
+And, if you review job postings of theirs, you’ll see what skills they’re looking for.
+You can then determine which skills of yours will help them with these problems.
+In other words, you’ll uncover the skill sets, areas of expertise and other qualifications they are looking for.

-These words and phrases will be the relevant keywords you need to use in all your personal marketing materials – LinkedIn profile, resume, biography, cover letters, etc.
+These words and phrases are the relevant keywords you need to use in all your personal marketing materials – LinkedIn profile, resume, biography, cover letters, etc.

 For instance, SEO-boosting keywords might look like this for a sales and marketing professional – Sales & Marketing Strategy, Change Management, Product Development, Emerging Technology Launch, etc.